maxgmr/mfs16/mfs16book/src/io.md

 # I/O

+## DMA Registers (0xFFFF_FFAA-0xFFFF_FFB3)

+These registers are used for [direct memory access (DMA)](https://en.wikipedia.org/wiki/Direct_memory_access), which allows virtual drives to addess the main system memory independently from the CPU, allowing the CPU to perform other tasks in the meantime.

+The boot values of these registers are **not defined!** the values of these registers **must** be set **explicitly**.

+### DMA Read Registers

+- **0xFFFF_FFAA:** Initiate DMA Read
+   Write to this write-only address to initiate a DMA read.
+   Ensure that the parameters in the registers below have been set before initiation!

+- **0xFFFF_FFAB:** Drive Number
+   The number of the drive to be read from.

+- **0xFFFF_FFAC:** Block Number
+   The number of the drive block to read.

+- **0xFFFF_FFAD-0xFFFF_FFAE:** RAM Read Start Address
+   The drive block data is read into RAM starting at this address (little-endian).

+### DMA Write Registers

+- **0xFFFF_FFAF:** Initiate DMA Write
+   Write to this write-only address to initiate a DMA write.
+   Ensure that the parameters in the registers below have been set before initiation!

+- **0xFFFF_FFB0:** Drive Number
+   The number of the drive to be written to.

+- **0xFFFF_FFB1:** Block Number
+   The number of the drive block to overwritten.

+- **0xFFFF_FFAD-0xFFFF_FFAE:** RAM Write Start Address
+   The data in RAM starting at this address (little-endian) overwrites the chosen drive block.

+## VRAM DMA Registers (0xFFFF_FFB4-0xFFFF_FFB9)

+_Not yet implemented...
+VRAM DMA coming soon!_

 ## Error Register (0xFFFF_FFBA)

 Bits in the error register get set if a non-fatal error occurs during program execution.
 This register is read-only, and reading the register resets all the bits back to 0.